CelliesProjects/OpenStreetMap-esp32/README.md

 A composed map can be pushed to the screen, saved to SD or used for further composing.
 Downloaded tiles are cached in psram for reuse.

+This should work on any ESP32 type with psram and a LovyanGFX compatible display.
+OSM tiles are quite large at 128kB or insane large at 512kB per tile, so psram is required.

-### Multiple formats and tile providers
+### Multiple tile formats and providers are supported

-Different tile formats or multiple tile providers?
+Different tile formats and multiple tile providers?
-Swap tile provider or tile format at runtime?
+Swap tile provider and tile format at runtime?
 This library can do that and is very easy to configure and use.

-This library should work on any ESP32 type with psram and a LovyanGFX compatible display.
-OSM tiles are quite large at 128kB or insane large at 512kB per tile, so psram is required.

 ## How to use